whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 This will be saved to the current working directory by default so if we check the folder, a new file named 'Inflammation\_plots.pdf' should have been created.
-The `onefile=T` argument instructs R to append additional plots to the same file and the `dev.off()` command at the end closes the file connection.
+The `onefile=T` argument instructs R to append additional plots to the same file and the `dev.off` command at the end closes the file connection.
+Note that the file is not updated each time you run a new plot command; it's only when the file is closed with `dev.off` that anything is actually written to it.
 You can also export plots directly to a pdf file from the RStudio 'Plot' panel.

+> ##### Question
+>
-> **Question** Create some other plots based on this data using the
+> Create some other plots based on this data using the examples as
-> examples as templates to work from, and save them as a new pdf file.
+> templates to work from, and save them as a new pdf file.
+Can you find
-> Can you find a way of saving individual plots as .png files?
+> a way of saving individual plots as .png files?

 ## Bioconductor